Guided tours - FAQs

 5. What is the largest tour group size Lambeth Palace can accommodate?

-Tour groups of up to 50 people can be accommodated.
-If you have fewer than 50 people in your group you will be paired with others to make 50 in total.
+Tour groups of up to 40 people can be accommodated.
+If you have fewer than 40 people in your group you may be combined with others to make 40 in total.

 6. When should I arrive at Lambeth Palace?